How Does the 2020 Stock Market Crash Compare With Others?

 Strong demand for U.S. Treasurys lowered yields.
 Interest rates for all long-term, fixed-interest loans follow the yield on the 10-year Treasury note.
 As a result, interest rates on auto, school, and home loans should also drop to record-low levels.
 Keep in mind that, even if 10-year Treasury yields fell to zero, mortgage interest rates would be a few points higher.
 Lenders must cover their processing costs.

-The Federal Reserve on March 15 in a surprise move cut its benchmark interest rate a full percentage point, to zero.
+In a surprise move on March 15, 2020, the Federal Reserve cut its benchmark interest rate a full percentage point to zero.
 It also launched a bond-buying program, referred to as quantitative easing, to mitigate the expected damage to the U.S. economy from the coronavirus.

 The bad news is that the combination of a stock market crash and an inverted yield curve can signal a looming recession.
 A pandemic often slows economic growth, as businesses slow or close and people stay home to nurse their illness or avoid catching it.
 These factors could easily trigger a recession.